hofin34/modulog/README.md

 3. nlohman/json

 ## Implementation TODO
-    Diagram architektury a funkcnosti
-    Dodelat poradne ukoncovani programu
-6. Log somewhere if agent crash
+* Log somewhere if agent crash
-7. When too much agents and running with Valgrind, connection freeze and crashes - TODO fix
+* When too much agents and running with Valgrind, connection freeze and crashes - TODO fix
-8. Create architecture diagram
-9. Compile just enabled agents
+* Compile just enabled agents
-10. Create global config file

 ## TODO

-1. Write, why is our solution different
+* Write, why is our solution different
-2. Write to doc, how to create agents
+* Write to doc, how to create agents

 ---